It’s Time to Be Your Own Wealth Manager, Here’s How and Why #ThanksCongress

 The truth is that anyone making a fair bit of money (in the upper 5 figures and 6’s) should seriously consider consulting a wealth manager, a good wealth manager.
 A high caliber financial planner can look at your financial situation with perspective.
 They can advise you on your financial goals, inform you of various of investment opportunities, help you manage risk, select the right mortgages, and reduce your tax liability.
 That said, a bad wealth manager won’t be concerned with your success or financial needs.
 Instead they’ll be likely to steer you towards a select number of financial products in order to get kickbacks from the funds they work with and will generally look to line their own pockets, not yours.
 It’s been illegal for financial planner to not act in the best interest of their clients since July 2010 but that may be changing in short order.

-President Trump has asked Congress to roll back the financial protections it enacted after the 2008 economic collapse, the Dodd-Frank Act.
+Former president of the United States, Donald Trump, in 2018 has asked Congress to roll back the financial protections it enacted after the 2008 economic collapse, the Dodd-Frank Act.
 Dodd-Frank protects average Americans through regulations for banks and financial advisors.
 Learn why you should care about Dodd-Frank’s repeal and how to protect your assets by acting as your own wealth manager.

 Why You Should Care About a Dodd-Frank Repeal

-President Trump has said that Dodd-Frank curbs shareholder profits and makes it difficult for borrowers to obtain loans.
+Former president Donald Trump has said that Dodd-Frank curbs shareholder profits and makes it difficult for borrowers to obtain loans.
 Yet without Dodd-Frank, there is no guarantee a financial advisor will look out for your interests.
 Prior to Dodd-Frank, many financial advisors managed their clients’ money in a disastrous ways.
 Indeed, they were less interested in doing right for the clients and more interested in amassing wealth for themselves.